neurodata/docs.neurodata.io/README.md

-# docs.neurodata.io
+# cloud.neurodata.io

-This is the static site generator for [NeuroData](https://neurodata.io) docs, which are served at [docs.neurodata.io](docs.neurodata.io).
+This is the static site generator for [NeuroData](https://neurodata.io)'s cloud docs, which are served at [cloud.neurodata.io](cloud.neurodata.io).
 We use [VuePress](https://vuepress.vuejs.org) for the docs generator.

 ## Getting Started